JabRef/user-documentation/en/installation.md

 ## Building From Source

 This method is mainly for package maintainers and users who would like to build the latest snapshots of JabRef directly from the source.
-If you want to setup JabRef for development, follow the instructions for [setting up a workspace](https://devdocs.jabref.org/guidelines-for-setting-up-a-local-workspace).
+If you want to setup JabRef for development, follow the instructions for [setting up a workspace](https://devdocs.jabref.org/getting-into-the-code/guidelines-for-setting-up-a-local-workspace).

-To build JabRef from source, you first need to have a working Java Development (see above link for details) and Git installed on your system.
+To build JabRef from source, you first need to have a working Java Development Kit (see above link for details) and Git installed on your system.
 After installing the two requirements, you open a terminal window (i.e., a command prompt) and type the following:

 ```
 git clone --depth=10 https://github.com/JabRef/jabref